-During our times, which are steeped in selfishness, lies, and cruelty, evil makes its daily appearance beneath a thousand masks, some of which are grotesquely brazen, others quite subtle and indirect.
+And God or no, evil gets its way a lot.
+During our times, which are steeped in selfishness, lies, and sadism, human evil makes its daily appearance beneath a thousand masks, some of which are grotesquely brazen, others quite subtle and indirect.
 The subtle ones always scare the wits out of me.

 Many of the images here work like cast shadows of implied menace, seeking to convey the uncanniness of evil’s presence as though it is lurking just off-stage, a bit like glimpsing Medusa's horrible countenance obliquely, through a mirror.
 Because beauty is a balm that aids looking, I use it to allure and appall at the same time, in the way that evil itself often does.

 prints of darkness.
 You will find three galleries under this mantle:

 - Shadowed Things assembles objects and stories that have unnerved me.